OliverHowardGlanville/Cryptomator4Secube/Cryptomator4Secube/README.md

 ```
 mvn clean install
 # or mvn clean install -Pwindows
-# or mvn clean install -Pmac
-# or mvn clean install -Plinux
 ```

 This will build all the jars and bundle them together with their OS-specific dependencies under `target`.
 This can now be used to build native packages.